Minxrod/PTC-EmkII/readme.md

 nds_extract.bat <ptc_file>.nds
 ```

 This should automatically extract all required graphics and sound resources to the correct locations.
-Note that if you put more than one .nds in the resources directory, it will not work.

 If the precompiled versions of ndstool or sdatxtract do not work, see the Tools link below and compile/download the binaries yourself, and replace the copies in resources/tools/.